Communication-Efficient Diffusion Strategy for Performance Improvement of Federated Learning with Non-IID Data: System model and problem formulation

 \subsection{System description}

-We consider the typical federated learning frameworks over wireless networks consisting of a base station (BS) and user equipment (UE).
-Assuming that $T$ communication rounds are required to train the global model sufficiently, the BS first selects the available UE subset to prevent the failure of training the global model by the outage of the UE.
+We consider typical FL frameworks for wireless networks consisting of a base station (BS) and user equipment (UE).
+Assuming that $T$ communication rounds are required to train the global model sufficiently, the BS first selects the available UE subset to prevent failure of training the global model owing to the outage of the UE \footnote{Several methods can be used for selecting available UEs.
+The BS can either select UEs before initiating the FL process or identify and choose UEs with available communication and computing capabilities before each communication round.
+In this study, we adopt the latter approach.}.
 We define a subset of $N_{P}$ available UEs as the participating UE (PUE) set $\mathcal{N}_{P}=\{1,...,N_{P}\}$.
-UEs not participating in the training compose the cellular UE (CUE) set $\mathcal{N}_{C}=\{1,...,N_{C}\}$.
-The BS distributes the global model $\textbf{w}_{t-1}^{(g)}$ consisting of parameters of the global model in the $(t-1)$-th communication round to PUEs. $\mathcal{M}$ is a set of distributed models called the local model, and $m \in \mathcal{M}$ is the local model with the parameters $\textbf{w}_{t, 0}^{(m)}$ replicated by the global model.
-Local models are independent of PUEs in FedDif, and each PUE is considered as a single batch data.
+UEs that do not participate in FL comprise the cellular UE (CUE) set $\mathcal{N}_{C}=\{1,...,N_{C}\}$.
+The BS distributes the global model $\textbf{w}_{t-1}^{(g)}$ comprising the parameters of the global model in the $(t-1)$th communication round to PUEs. $\mathcal{M}$ is a set of distributed models called the local model, and $m \in \mathcal{M}$ is the local model with parameters $\textbf{w}_{t, 0}^{(m)}$ replicated by the global model.
+Local models are independent of PUEs in FedDif, and each PUE is considered a single batch of data.